Planit

 You need to have:

 The Crown Office and Procurator Fiscal Service (COPFS) is a publicly funded organisation that is responsible for assessing if there is enough evidence to take legal action against someone who is suspected of committing a crime.
 They then present the case against those who are taken to court.
 They also investigate all sudden and unexpected deaths.
-They employ around 1700 staff, with around 500 of those being solicitors.
-See the job profile for Procurator Fiscal
+They employ around 2,300 staff, with almost 700 of those being qualified solicitors.
+See the job profile for Procurator Fiscal.

 Another potential source of employment for law graduates is the Government Legal Service for Scotland (GLSS).
 GLSS is a community of lawyers working in Scottish Government.
-They usually recruit around five or six trainees each year.
+They usually recruit around six to eight trainees each year.

 Courtesy of Brodies LLP